joaopedromendonca/mylists/README.md

 ## Getting Started

-´This is an management app for personal organization of tasks and schedulle.
-It's currently in development stage.´
+This is an management app for personal organization of tasks and schedulle.
+It's currently in development stage.